Can spinal cord injury affect cognitive functions?

-Generally, incidents that cause spinal cord injuries can also cause traumatic brain injuries (TBI).
+Sometimes, incidents that cause spinal cord injuries can also cause traumatic brain injuries (TBI).

 For example, if you get into a car accident, hyperextension of the neck can cause spinal cord injury, and hitting your head on the window can cause TBI.